-Barbers Hill ISD issues the Eagle AP Waiver to students taking four or more AP exams in the same school year.
-The Eagle AP Waiver eliminates the financial cost of the AP exam once students have completed the registration process and payments for their first three exams.
-Beginning with the fourth registered AP exam and each additional AP exam, Barbers Hill ISD will fully cover the cost of the AP exams.
-This ensures that the most a family pays for AP exams in one school year is $180.
-Students eligible for the Eagle AP Waiver will receive further information from the Academic Dean of Testing at the high school.
+Barbers Hill ISD issues the Eagle AP Waiver to students taking five or more AP exams in the same school year.
+The Eagle AP Waiver eliminates the financial cost of the AP exam once students have completed the registration process and payments for their first four exams.
+Beginning with the fifth registered AP exam and each additional AP exam, Barbers Hill ISD will fully cover the cost of the AP exams.
+This ensures that the most a family pays for AP exams in one school year is $260.
+Students eligible for the Eagle AP Waiver will receive further information from the College and Career Counselor.

 Students eligible for free/reduced lunch are qualify for additional fee reductions on the AP exam.
-Please see the Academic Dean of Testing at the high school if you think you are eligible.
+Please see the College and Career Counselor at the high school if you think you are eligible.

 Students are encouraged to take Honors courses prior to enrolling in AP courses.
 The strategies and skills students learn in Honors courses help them acquire content knowledge, provide a foundation for college readiness, and prepare them for success in Advanced Placement courses.
 Barbers Hill ISD offers Honors courses in language arts, social studies, science and mathematics beginning in grade 6.